nikouu/Pokemon-gen-2-style-tilemap/README.md

 - I have no idea how shading works
 - Checkerboards, checkerboards everywhere
 - Weird asymmertry everywhere
+- If an object doesn't fill in the entire space of the tile, the empty space is often the blank path without gravel colour

 ## Wanted simple tiles
 - Path